Logan-Liu/sap-cp-cf-starter/README.md

 > ./4_start_apps.cmd                # starts all apps & services
 ```

-If the setup does not work as expected, open an issue in this repository.

-## Prerequisites
+## Prerequisites && Issues

+Some prerequisites for getting the test environment to run
+* CloudFoundry CLI & an account on the SAP Cloud Platform, Cloud Foundry edition
 * Docker & Docker-Compose
 * Node.JS
-* mvn
+* maven/Java

+Setup has been tested on Docker for Windows.
+If it does not work as expected, open an issue in this repository.